jbnicolai/koaning.github.io/koaning-blog/content/economies-warcraft.md

 ![](/theme/images/wow9.png)

 This is **very** counterintuitive.
-Larger quantities in the market should proxy towards lower costs per product while it seems like all $\beta_1$ values are near zero or positive.
+Larger quantities in the market should proxy towards lower costs per product while it seems like allmost all $\beta_1$ values are near zero or positive.
 Let's look at the histogram of $\beta_1$ values to be sure.

 ![](/theme/images/wow10.png)